TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

    This development of a common language of developers (also ourselves) and domain experts (also the employees of the SJR) maybe is the most important part of the Domain Driven Design.
-In the literature you find the slightly bulky term *Ubiquitos Language*.
+In the literature you find the slightly bulky term *Ubiquitous Language*.
 Requirement for this process is that the developer take care for contact with the domain experts.
 This is notably in bigger projects in many cases not the case.
-More about the development of an Ubiquitos Language you can read about in chapter 2 in the section "Develop a common language".
+More about the development of an Ubiquitous Language you can read about in chapter 2 in the section "Develop a common language".

 First of all the located rules and operations are fixed down on paper.